VBomko/lm-crm-server/API_DOCUMENTATION.md

 ### Get Availability Slots

 Retrieves availability slots for all active sales representatives for the current week.
+The endpoint automatically filters out time slots that conflict with existing appointments, including multi-day appointments.

 - **URL**: `/sales-rep-availability`
 - **Method**: `GET`

+**Multi-day Appointment Handling**:

+When calculating availability slots, the system handles appointments that span multiple days as follows:
+- For the appointment start date: All slots at or after the appointment start time are marked as unavailable
+- For intermediate days (days between start and end dates): All slots for the entire day are marked as unavailable
+- For the appointment end date: All slots before the appointment end time are marked as unavailable

 **Success Response**: